 The labels attached to people -or adopted by them - are often just a hint of whatever symptom is on the surface whilst the deeper problem - the one that may be the root cause of the distress - may be something else; I support you in facing both the symptom and the possibility of an issue at a deeper level.

 The Engineering Stuff

-- And, having said that, whilst on our exploring it may become clear that something like anxiety is interfering with your ability to control your own life; I'm quite happy to set up camp and look at - for instance - how you might avoid or reduce your anxiety by simple mechanical skills - like breathing, body posture etc
+- And, having said that, whilst on our exploring it may become clear that something like eg anxiety symptoms, are interfering with your ability to live your own life; If you wish I can work with you to reduce those 'mechanical' symptoms.
+This may mean looking at breathing, body posture, relaxation, eating patterns etc

 some people are clear about what the issue is and just want to focus on that.
-For others there is maybe a general feeling of life not feeling ok, not as they hoped; maybe nothing they can quite put their figure on - or conversely a heavy weight they carry around.
-It could be that you want to look at the meaning of life, of your life; you want to look at where you are going.
+For others there is maybe a general feeling of life not feeling ok, not as they hoped; maybe nothing they can quite put their finger on - maybe just a general anxiety or feeling sad - or conversely a feeling of carrying a heavy weight around.
+It could be that you want to look at the meaning of life - of your life.
+It may feel as if you want to take a look at where you are going.

-Some clients find longer sessions more productive and I am happy to discuss that at any time.
+Some clients find longer on going sessions more productive and I am happy to discuss that at any time.

 The easiest way to set up an appointment is for us to compare diaries over the phone.
 Initially, if you will contact me via this directory I will give you a phone number and we can talk at your convenience.

 If I am not available you can leave a number for me to get back to you (I will be discreet)